 The term ‘covered bridge’ refers to a specific kind of structure, not just any bridge with a roof.
 It is a timber-truss bridge that distributes the weight of the load-bearing deck.

-They are covered to protect the wood materials from the weather.
-Uncovered wooden bridges usually last only 20 years due to the effects of rain and sunlight.
-When they are externally covered, their lifespan increases up to 100 years.
+These bridges have roofs to shield the wooden materials from the weather.
+Uncovered wooden bridges typically endure only about 20 years due to the effects of rain and sunlight.
+When externally covered, their lifespan can increase by up to 100 years.

 At present, there are nearly 1,600 covered bridges in the world (that are still in use).
 Most of them are built to cross streams and have a short span.